 The Wisconsin Deferred Compensation Program (WDC) 457 Program is a supplemental retirement savings program.
 Through the WDC program employees can invest a portion of their income for retirement either on a pre-tax or post-tax (Roth) basis or a combination of both.
 Participation in the program is voluntary; employees make the entire contribution.
 There is no employer match.
 The WDC program is administered by the Department of Employee Trust Funds (ETF) through a third-party administrator, Empower.

-Visit the UW System Wisconsin Deferred Compensation (WDC) 457 Program web page for more information.
+Visit the Universities of Wisconsin Employee Benefits website Wisconsin Deferred Compensation (WDC) 457 Program web page for more information.